stabilityprotocol/docs/docs/builders/tutorials/contract_deploy/deploy_contract_with_hardhat.md

-# Quickstart - Deploy Contract Using Hardhat
+# Deploy Contract Using Hardhat

 ## 1. Introduction